ajsobrino700/notes/tmux/README.md

 # tmux

+The first thing is that, there is some resources on the internet very interesting.
+For example [cheat sheet](https://tmuxcheatsheet.com) or tutorial on youtube.

 Tmux is a very interesting tool for command line, we can have a multiplexer terminal.
 Also we can have a panel, split the screen, windows, sessions and customatize the command and the view with a settings file.

 We start a session with the next command